Temasys/SkylinkJS/demo/README.md

 `dataTransferState`, `incomingMessage`, `peerJoined`, `incomingStream`, `mediaAccessSuccess`, `mediaAccessError`, `peerLeft`, `channelError`, `mediaAccessError`

 ### demo/messaging
-In this demo, it displays all the ways to do messaging with Skylink - P2P (secure) or socket.
+In this demo, you can find an example of all the ways to do messaging with Skylink - P2P (secure) or socket.
 Private (targeted) or public (broadcasted) messages.

 ##### Functionalities covered
 `sendP2PMessage()`, `sendMessage()`, `setUserData()`, `init()`, `joinRoom()`,  `on()`